OlofH2/Before-Fab-Academy/docs/Circuit.md

 Doddi advised me to change the time of the delay from 200 to 2000.
 That way it was easier to see how the LED was behaving.
 Then I took a better look at the code and saw that in one place I had written the number **1** instead of the letter **i**.
 I fixed that and then everything worked as it should.

-Finally ready and me feeling pure joy :smile:  :partying face:
+Finally ready and I felt pure joy :smile: